christ-off/feed2twitter/README.md

 ## Steps

-1. MVP : Read feed (so last 10 posts) and posts random post to twitter
+1. ~~MVP : Read feed (so last 10 posts) and posts random post to twitter~~
+2. Add tags from post
-2. Post with picture
+3. Post with picture
-3. Save to dynamoDB (to add more history), Read from dynamoDB
+4. Save to dynamoDB (to add more history), Read from dynamoDB
-4. (optionnal) Add current blog history to DynamoDB
+5. (optionnal) Add current blog history to DynamoDB
-5. Get writer (may need to add to feed before)
+6. ~~Get writer (may need to add to feed before)~~
-6. Transform know writer into their twitter account (DynamoDB table for mapping ?)
+7. Transform know writer into their twitter account (DynamoDB table for mapping ?)
+8. Enrich feed from blog with editor info ?
-7. Get editor and post using their twitter handler
+9. Get editor and post using their twitter handler
-8. Random text before tweet
+10. Random text before tweet

 ## Requirements